-When assembling piston plate with attached internal parts subassembly to body subassembly, orient hole in plate to fit over the length of damper bushing (Item 38) projecting past the body face.
-Engage spool in outlet nozzle and press gently until assembly drops in place.
+When assembling diaphragm case subassembly to body sub-assembly, orient hole in case to fit over the length of damper bushing (Item 23) projecting past the body face.
+Engage spool in outlet nozzle and press gently until assembly drops into place.
 Pretest to verify proper feedback piston function by depressing piston stack assembly downward.
-The bias spring should return the stack assembly to the upward position.
-If the stack assembly does not return, identify and correct source of malfunction before completing assembly.
+The bias spring (Item 11) should return the stack assembly to the upward position.
+If stack assembly does not return, identify and correct source of malfunction before completing assembly.

 3.2.2 Iso-Dome pilot - gas service All Iso-Dome pilots are gas service pilots (see Note paragraph 3.1.2).

 Assemble pilot in accordance with procedures described in paragraph 3.2.1.
-Support the regulator when threading the adapter (Item 48) with regulator attached into the body (Item 1).
-With an $^{11}/{16}$ " wrench used to back-up the adapter, the regulator may be rotated $\pm \frac{1}{4}$ turn about the adapter axis to align the bracket (Item 49) mounting surfaces on the body and the regulator bracket (Item 56).
+Support the regulator when threading the adapter (Item 56) with regulator attached into the body (Item 1).
+With an $^{11}/{16}$ " wrench used to back-up the adapter, the regulator may be rotated \pm 1⁄4 turn about the adapter axis to align the bracket (Item 57) mounting surfaces on the body and the regulator bracket (Item 64).

-If alignment can not be achieved with $\pm \frac{1}{4}$ turn, unthread the regulator from the adapter.
-Clean the $\frac{1}{4}$ NPT threads on the adapter and in the regulator outlet port and wrap the adapter threads with several wraps of PTFE thread seal tape.
+If alignment can not be achieved with \pm 1⁄4 turn, unthread the regulator from the adapter.
+Clean the 1⁄4 NPT threads on the adapter and in the regulator outlet port and wrap the adapter threads with several wraps of PTFE thread seal tape.
 Screw the regulator onto the adapter and tighten sufficiently to effect a thread seal and alignment of the bracket mounting surfaces.

 Loosen the two #10-24 socket head cap screws in the regulator bracket so that the bracket can slide along the outside of the regulator.
-Install the bracket and hand tighten two bracket bolts (Item 52) into the body.
-Hand tighten two bracket bolts (Item 53) into the regulator bracket and securely tighten the two #10-24 socket head cap screws into the regulator bracket.
+Install the bracket (Item 60) and hand tighten two bracket bolts into the body.
+Hand tighten two bracket bolts into the regulator bracket and securely tighten the two #10-24 socket head cap screws into the regulator bracket.
 Securely tighten the four bracket bolts.
 Do not install the regulator cover spacer and regulator cover cap until final adjustment is completed, see paragraph 4.3.